ncpa0cpl/butler/docs/response.md

 ## Automatic streaming

-If the endpoint is not disallowed and the request contains a `Range` header, the Response.Body will be streamed automatically.
+If the endpoint is not disallowed and the request contains a `Range` header, the Response.Body of any successful request will be streamed automatically.

 If you want to disable automatic streaming, call `SetAllowStreaming(false)` on the response.